LazyAGI/LazyLLM/docs/en/index.md

 To give you a basic understanding of `LazyLLM`, we will use it to create a chatbot based on the conversation capabilities provided by the [Sensetime Nova Platform](https://platform.sensenova.cn/home).

-First, you need to register an account on the platform, and according to the first step in the [API Introduction](https://console.sensecore.cn/help/docs/ApiDoc/synopsis), obtain the api key and secret key required for access and set the corresponding environment variables:
+First, you need to register an account on the platform, and according to the first step in the [SenseNova Manual](https://platform.sensenova.cn/doc?path=/platform/helpdoc/help.md), obtain the api key and secret key required for access and set the corresponding environment variables:

 ```bash
 export LAZYLLM_SENSENOVA_API_KEY=<your obtained api key>